Susan L. Madden, MS

 You and your baby will be watched closely to look for signs of any problems developing.
 For example, your baby’s heart rate will be monitored.

-Researchers are investigating ways to prevent PROM.
-Taking vitamin C may lower your chance of developing PROM.
+There are no current guidelines to prevent PROM.
+Vitamin C may help lower the risk.
 You can also take steps for a healthier pregnancy, like

 American Pregnancy Association